FarmBot-Docs/farmbot-software/v15/app/settings/farmbot-settings.md

 View the version of FarmBot OS that you have installed on your device, that version's release notes, and install updates if they are available using the <span class="fb-button fb-green">UPDATE</span> button.
 Note that the update button will display as <span class="fb-button fb-gray">UP TO DATE</span> when there are no updates available.

+# Boot sequence

+The **BOOT SEQUENCE** is a customizable sequence that FarmBot will execute as the final step of the boot up process.
+This can be especially useful for recovering from a power outage, or to just simply prepare your FarmBot automatically for it's scheduled tasks after every power cycle.

+We recommend getting started with a boot sequence that finds home and sends a message via email so you stay informed about when FarmBot has rebooted.
+More advanced users may wish to perform additional actions such as operating external peripherals or reading sensors, turning on the lights, mounting a tool, etc.

 # What's next?

  * [Auto Updates](../../farmbot-os/intro/auto-updates.md)